laravel/docs/passwords.md

 <a name="model-preparation"></a>
 ### Model Preparation

-Before using the password reset features of Laravel, your user must use the `Illuminate\Notifications\Notifiable` trait.
+Before using the password reset features of Laravel, your `App\Models\User` model must use the `Illuminate\Notifications\Notifiable` trait.
 Typically, this trait is automatically included on the default `App\Models\User` model that is included with Laravel.

 Next, verify that your `App\Models\User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
 The `App\Models\User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.

 <a name="database-preparation"></a>
 ### Database Preparation

-A table must be created to store the password reset tokens.
+A table must be created to store your application's password reset tokens.
 The migration for this table is included in the default Laravel installation, so you only need to migrate your database to create this table:

     php artisan migrate